-6. Select Done.
+6. Select Done

-5 Running NSS
+6 Running NSS

 The geometric data computed from the DEM has automatically been stored with the NSS data.
-Users can now run a simulation using the derived data.
+You can now run a simulation using the derived data.

-- 1. Make sure that the Model combo box is set to "NSS". - 2.
-Select the Frame $\stackrel{\square}{\Longrightarrow}$ macro. - 3.
-Select the Select Basin tool. - 4.
-Double-click on the basin icon for Basin 1B.
-It may be small, so zoom if necessary. - 5.
-The National Streamflow Statistics Method dialog will appear.
-Choose "Florida" from the list of states. - 6.
-Highlight "Rural Region 2 2011 5034" from the list of Regional regression equations. - 7.
-Select the Select→ button to move Region B to the Selected Equations window. - 8.
-Enter "10.8" for the Percent Storage from NLCD1992 variable (users may have to make the window larger in order to see the Percent Storage variable). - 9.
-Select the Compute Results button.
+- 1. Make sure that the Model combo box is set to NSS - 2.
+Select the Frame macro - 3.
+Select the Select Basin tool - 4.
+Double-click on the basin icon for Basin 1B - 5.
+Choose Florida from the list of states - 6.
+Highlight Region B from the list of Regional regression equations - 7.
+Select the Select-> button to move Region B to the Selected Equations window - 8.
+Enter 10.8 for the Lake Area variable (you may have to scroll the Variable Values window in order to see the Lake Area variable) - 9.
+Select the Compute Results button